optimode/php/README.md

 ```

 Tags can be: VERSION-PHP_SAPI
-where VERSION is the php mversion number and PHP_SAPI  is the php mode.
-SAPHP_SAPU values can be: CLI, FPM, APACHE
+where VERSION is the php version number and PHP_SAPI is the php mode.
+PHP_SAPI values can be: CLI, FPM, APACHE

-for example: 8.4-cli, 8.4-fpm, 8.4-apache
+Example: 8.4-cli, 8.4-fpm, 8.4-apache

-You can find the specific installation link in the documentation for the specific version.
+You can find the specific installation image name in the documentation for the specific version.

 ## Composer